kohlhofer/Crossings/chapters/chapter-03.md

 The people disperse, walking back to their homes, their farms, their daily struggles.
 The weeping woman has composed herself, clutching her handkerchief.
 She walks away alone, her steps careful, her head down.

 Ada returns to the building, helping to stack hymnals, to straighten pews.
 She moves with quiet efficiency, her service continuing beyond the formal worship.
-Calvin watches her work, his eyes lingering on her movements.
-When she passes close to him, he brushes his hand against her arm.
-She pulls away, a quick, sharp movement, and continues stacking hymnals.
-Her jaw tightens, and she does not look at him.
+Calvin moves through the church, closing windows, adjusting chairs.
+Their paths cross near the altar.
+A moment of proximity, nothing more, but she steps aside, maintains distance.
+Her movements remain careful, measured.

 He pushes away from the fence, the square emptying, the church settling back into quiet.
 The service is over, its echoes lingering in the air.